 Do I need to show photo identification in order to vote?

 The short answer is no. Learn more about voter identification requirements.

 What happens if I am not on the list of registered voters at the polling place?

-Thanks to Connecticut’s new Election Day Registration law, you can register and vote in person on Election Day at your town’s Election Day Registration location.
+You can register and vote in person on Election Day at your town’s Election Day Registration location.
 To register in person, you will need to supply proof of identity and residence.
-Contact your local registrars of voters for information about location, hours of operation, and acceptable forms of identification.
+Contact your local registrars of voters for information. about location, hours of operation, and acceptable forms of identification.

 Other Resources for Voters: